 Hair relaxer—lotions or creams that work by chemically altering the structure of the hair—can be used at home and will leave your hair smooth and straight for about six to eight weeks.
 This offers a nice alternative for those who don’t want to deal with hot tools on the reg, but perhaps don’t want the super long-term commitment (or to have to spend the time and money at a salon) that comes with a keratin treatment.
 Hair relaxers are admittedly pretty powerful, so you will want to be cautious when using one, and make sure to opt for a solid product as well.
 We’ve taken the hard work out of that second part for you.

 Check out our favorite hair relaxers below.

-Best Budget: Softsheen-Carson Optimum Car No-Lye Hair Relaxer
+Best Overall: Softsheen-Carson Optimum Car No-Lye Hair Relaxer

 Most commonly, relaxers fall into one of two camps: those that use lye, and those that don’t.
 The former work quickly, though may also wash out quickly, while the latter use calcium hydroxide instead and are choice for those with sensitive scalps.
 This particular lye-free version also has the added benefit of being extremely moisturizing and strengthening, thanks to the addition of ceramides and coconut oil.
 So much so that it promises up to 90% less breakage.